Teaching Half Steps and Whole Steps to Piano Students

 Rhythm is tricky and it seems like students need constant review.

-Well, Music Game Club’s May 2024 game of the month is a fast-paced and FUN rhythm game that will get your students learning note values quickly (especially rest values!).
+Well, Rhythm Reef is a fast-paced and FUN rhythm game that will get your students learning note values quickly (especially rest values!).

 Based on my childhood favorite game, Egyptian War (also called Egyptian Rat Screw, Slap, Snot, or War), Rhythm Reef focuses on rest values and agility.